wentallout/hardware/README.md

 ## Printer

 Most printers... are scam, especially Inkjet printers.
-Epson Ecotank is not bad? cuz they hold a lot of ink
+Epson Ecotank is not bad? cuz they hold a lot of ink.
+SOme people say lasers are good, need to investigate more.